milaniliev/rosewood/README.md

 A `Rosewood.View` wraps an `HTMLElement` and ties it to a `Rosewood.Model` for presentation.

-A `Rosewood.View` is a `Rosewood.StateMachine`, so that views that change significantly based on certain events or data (such as an application's main view) can be easily re-configured.
+A `Rosewood.View` is a `Rosewood.StateMachine`, to allow views that change significantly based on certain events or data (such as an application's main view) to be easily re-configured.

 ```javascript
   Rosewood = require('rosewood')